 When visiting Paris as a tourist, to see Paris I personally always prefer walking, buses, and taxis as better options than bicycling.
 Il see and experience much more as a walker, or from a bus or taxi, than I do as a cyclist.
 As a cyclist, one must concentrate on the road, traffic, and pedestrians.
-However, cycling using Velib is well worth considering for rapid poiont to point transportation when torisim is not an issue, or, when you wish to obtain an initial overview of Paris by bicycle, rather than by sightseeing bus.
-A self-guided (essentially free) tour along the Seine ,during which you can stop and walk whenever you wish, and covering many of Paris most important attractions, is described at blog.waytostay.com/city-bike-tour-paris/.
+However, cycling using Velib is well worth considering for rapid poiont to point transportation when torisim is not your primary concern.
+A self-guided (essentially free) tour along the Seine, during which you can stop and walk whenever you wish, and covering many of Paris most important attractions, is described at blog.waytostay.com/city-bike-tour-paris/.

-Bicking out of Paris, whichis the major emphasis of this Site, is best reserved for longer-term residents of Paris, for those staying for several weeks or more who want to make an excursion to the suburbs and the countryside, or for those who are making a bicycle tour of France that starts in, ends in, or traverses Paris..
+Biking out of Paris, which is the major emphasis of this Internet Site, is in my opinion best reserved for longer-term residents of Paris, or for those staying for several weeks or more who want to make an excursion to the suburbs and the countryside, or for those who are making a bicycle tour of France that starts in, ends in, or traverses Paris.

 A handful of true bike paths, separated from traffic, exist within Paris!
 They are discussed, along with other well-sheltered bike paths, in this site's detailed directions for biking out of Paris.
 However, you won't usually find these useful for going around Paris itself.